microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-fileuploadsession.md

 Represents the file upload session that contains details about the session and container.

-The **industryDataAzureDataLakeConnector** uses CSV files uploaded to a secure container.
-This container only lives for a finite period of time and is created by calling [azureDataLakeConnector: getUploadSession](../api/industrydata-azuredatalakeconnector-getuploadsession.md).
+The **industryDataAzureDataLakeConnector** uses CSV files uploaded to a secure container that lives only for a finite period of time and is created by calling [azureDataLakeConnector: getUploadSession](../api/industrydata-azuredatalakeconnector-getuploadsession.md).
 You can then upload the required CSV files to the provided shared access signature (SAS) URI in **sessionUri**.

 ## Properties